Towards Marginal Fairness Sliced Wasserstein Barycenter: Introduction

-\textbf{Organization.} We first discuss some preliminaries on SW distance, SWB and its computation, and sliced multi-marginal Wasserstein distance in Section~\ref{sec:preliminaries}.
+\textbf{Organization.} We first discuss some preliminaries on SW distance, SWB, its computation, and Sliced Multi-marginal Wasserstein distance in Section~\ref{sec:preliminaries}.
 We then introduce the formal definition and surrogate definitions of marginal fairness SWB in Section~\ref{sec:MFSWB}.
-After that, we conduct experiments to demonstrate the favorable performance in fairness of the proposed definitions in Section~\ref{sec:experiments}.
+Next, we conduct experiments to demonstrate the favorable performance and fairness of the proposed definitions in Section~\ref{sec:experiments}.
 We conclude the paper and provide some future directions in Section~\ref{sec:conclusion}.
-Finally, we defer the proofs of key results, the discussion on related works, and additional materials in the Appendices.
+Finally, we defer the proofs of key results, the discussion on related works, and additional materials to the Appendices.